Would you trust a "master's level dentist" to pull your tooth? Or a "bachelor's degree attorney" to defend you in court?

 Again, not hardly.

-Reviewing the curricula for the roughly 35 doctoral or joint-degree programs with training in forensic psychology, DeMatteo and colleagues found only three programs that included all four components.
+Reviewing the curricula for the roughly 35 [as of his review] doctoral or joint-degree programs with training in forensic psychology, DeMatteo and colleagues found* only three programs that included all four components.
 For example, only about 40% offered courses falling under "legal knowledge."
 More alarmingly, only three programs reported offering courses specifically addressing ethical and professional issues in forensic psychology.

 So, will all of the self-described forensic psychologists emerging from these newly minted degree programs be able to find work in the field?
 I predict that those who travel the traditional path of postdoctoral specialization will fare the best.
 Those with terminal master's (or even bachelor's) degrees will be restricted to lower-level occupations such as correctional counselor or social services case manager.
 While they may meet the demands of the prison industry for warm bodies with letters after their names, these practitioners certainly won't be called as experts in court.